Pionius of Smyrna

 There is not a lot of information on Pionius.
 He may have written part of the Life of Polycarp and his own martyrdom was written about by others.
 From these we can get some idea of his beliefs.

-While he is considered to be a saint by the Church of Rome, Eastern Orthodox, and the Continuing Church of God, the views he did have are inconsisent with those now held by the first two listed groups.
+While he is considered to be a saint by the Greco-Roman Catholic and Protestant churches, as well as the Continuing Church of God, the documented views he did have are inconsistent with those now held by the Greco-Roman Catholics and Protestants.

 Much of what we know about those in the Smyrna Church era was written by those who were opposed to them.
-And we know that the Fall Holy Days were kept by them, because this was specifically preached against during the time of Smyrna's predominance (cf. John Chrysostom, Bishop of Constantinople and Antisemite).
+And we know that the Spring Holy Days were kept by them because of various accounts.
+The Fall Holy Days were kept by them, because this was specifically preached against during the time of Smyrna's predominance (cf. John Chrysostom, Bishop of Constantinople and Antisemite).

 The writing know as the Martyrdom of Polycarp teaches that Polycarp of Smyrna was martyred on the Day of the Great Sabbath.